gdb

 The ESRI File Geodatabase supports advanced GIS features such as network datasets, terrain datasets, and geometric networks.
 They can hold vector, raster, and tabular data types, making them highly versatile for a wide array of GIS applications.
 Each File Geodatabase can also contain multiple feature datasets, which are thematic groupings or logical collections of feature classes that share a common spatial reference.

-In terms of compatibility, the ESRI File Geodatabase can be imported, exported, and accessed directly by many GIS software platforms, including ArcMap and ArcGIS Pro.
+In terms of compatibility, the ESRI File Geodatabase can be imported, exported, and accessed directly by many GIS software platforms, including Atlas and ArcGIS Pro.
 It is important to note that the format's wide usage and acceptance within the GIS community have contributed to its reputation as a reliable and robust format for handling geospatial data.

 One of the notable attributes of the ESRI File Geodatabase is its support for multi-user editing, meaning that multiple users can access and edit the same data simultaneously.
 This feature is of significant value for large teams and collaborative projects.